alexiglad/alexiglad.github.io/_posts/2024-08-14-Aspects_of_Intelligence.md

 This finding aligns with the second definition of "zero-shot", and supports the idea that with modern AI we are still far from true zero or few shot generalization/learning efficiency (the first definition).

 Recent benchmarks, such as [ARC-AGI](https://arcprize.org/), further support this.
 ARC-AGI measures the abilities of models to learn a completely new task, given just a few examples and then perform that task.
 Humans can achieve nearly 100% on this benchmark, but modern LLMs only score around 21%, and top approaches score less than 50% (both of these values are based off of when this blog was written in 2024).
-It's worth noting that problems in the benchmark get progressively (one could even say exponentially) more difficult, so the jump from 21% to 50% is **very significantly** harder than the jump from 50% to 100%.
+It's worth noting that problems in the benchmark get progressively (one could even say exponentially) more difficult, so the jump from 21% to 50% is **very significantly** easier than the jump from 50% to 100%.